ericingram/spectrum/README.md

 			2. Should find person by last name — success

 ###Copyright
-Copyright (c) 2011 Mikhail Kharitonov <mail@mkharitonov.net>.
+(c) Mikhail Kharitonov <mail@mkharitonov.net>

-See LICENSE.txt for details.
+For the full copyright and license information, see the LICENSE.txt file.